insooth/insooth.github.io/partial-functions-magic-values.md

 }
 ```

-Another case is that we calculate using floating points and return integral value.
+Another case is that we calculate using floating points and return an integral value.
 That leads to situation where infinite number of different inputs lead to the same output.
-With points on the map described by floating coordinates such behaviour constitutes a problem.
+With points on the map described by floating point coordinates such behaviour constitutes a problem.

 ## Express precisely